pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 ## Changes relevant to all native iOS apps

-The following deprecated APIs have been removed.
-Follow these instructions to replace them:
+Follow these instructions to resolve breaking changes in your app:

 <table border =2 style="width:1007px">